miso-lims/miso-lims/docs/_posts/2016-01-11-installation-guide.md

 Create the directory `/storage/miso` and subdirectory `/storage/miso/logs`.

-  	mkdir -p /storage/miso/logs
+  	mkdir -p /storage/miso/log

-If you have created a group for your Tomcat server it will need write permission to the storage directory.
+Ensure that the user that Tomcat runs as has write permission to the storage directory.
+For example, if the user is in the 'tomcat' group:

     chgrp -R tomcat /storage/miso/